 What is SFTP?

-Which Protocol Should You Use?
-Either SCP or SFTP
+Protocol of choice for security: Either SCP or SFTP

-Neither SCP nor SFTP have file size restrictions.
-However, SCP’s file transfer speed may be beneficial depending on your files’ size.
+Neither SCP nor SFTP has file size restrictions.
+However, SCP’s superior speed can be beneficial when transferring large files.

 Protocol of choice for large files: Depends on your needs